 There is also an online database of current projects and tenders.
 The online database of investment opportunities is intended for companies who have decided on investments or acquisitions abroad.

-On the website of the Kompass company it is possible to search databases of businesses and companies from all over the world:
+On the website of the Kompass organisation it is possible to search databases of businesses and companies from all over the world:

 The website of the Official Portal for Business and sectors also provides a list of electronic marketplaces, a list of online tenders and requests, and also a list of sectoral and professional organisations.